A Nutritionist's Perspective on KetoJul 29, 2021

 Many of the nutrients our body needs are water-soluble, which means they are not stored and thus have to be obtained form our diet on a daily basis.
 Restrictions on the variety and number of plants you eat can put you at higher risks for some nutrient deficiencies, as well as may potentially limit your protection against oxidative stress.

 Our cells deal with about 10,000 hits a day of oxidative stress.
-If we have an anti-oxidant rich diet (only source I am aware of for antioxidants is the plant kingdom), then we can neutralize the free radical/oxidative stress.
+If we have an antioxidant rich diet (the only source I am aware of for antioxidants is the plant kingdom), then we can neutralize the free radical/oxidative stress.

 Most cancer organizations will suggest that we need anywhere between 7-13 servings of fruits and vegetables daily for protection, which we both know will take you right out of ketosis!